 Zonal wind and westerly jets

 Storm tracks and mid-latitude westerly jets are dynamically related aspects of mid-latitude circulation.
-AR5 assessed that a poleward shift of the SH westerlies and storm track is likely by the end of the 21st century under RCP8.5 (medium confidence).
+The AR5 assessed that a poleward shift of the SH westerlies and storm track is likely by the end of the 21st century under RCP8.5 (medium confidence).
 In contrast, low confidence was assessed for the storm-track response in the NH.